In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer

 For each service you deploy with LoadBalancer

-type, you will get a new IPv4 xxx.xxx.xxx.xxx
+type, you will get a new IPv4 with the xxx.xxx.xxx.xxx

 Testing your service

-If you point your web browser to the service URL, the hello-world
+If you point your web browser to the EXTERNAL-IP

 service will answer you: